Toxicology

 © Fraunhofer ITEM, Ralf Mohr

-While conventional toxicology testing is still the required regulatory standard, our researchers are contributing to new assessment strategies through their own research projects based on the next generation risk assessment concept, aiming to provide predictive models for assessing the safety of compounds.
+In addition to classical toxicology, which remains the regulatory standard, Fraunhofer ITEM contributes to the development of new assessment strategies through its own research projects based on the concept of next generation risk assessment.
+The aim is to provide predictive models for modern, efficient, and animal-free safety evaluation.

 Toxicology: recent projects and highlights